sergueik/SWET/README.md

 ```

 Due to some problem with JVM loader, all these platform-dependent jars cannot be included simultaneously.
-The alternative is to package the spring-boot style uber-jar file as explained in
+One alternative is to package the spring-boot style uber-jar file as explained in
 [Multiplatform SWT](https://github.com/jendap/multiplatform-swt) project.
-Unfortulately the resulting bare-bones `multiplatform-swt-loader.jar` file is almost 10 Mb and with all dependencies the
+Unfortulately it is not very practical: the resulting bare-bones `multiplatform-swt-loader.jar` file is almost 10 Mb
-__SWET__ jar is over 30 Mb which is not very practical.
+and with all Selenium JSON POI and TWIG dependencies the size of __SWET__ jar exceeds 30 Mb.
+The conversion to javaFx is currently underway.
-Therefore,  we recommend to rely on maven topick the required dependency and to modify the `pom.xml` and use runner scripts to compile it as explained below.
+Therefore,  we recommend to rely on maven profile facility to pick the required dependency and
+to modify the `pom.xml` and use runner scripts to compile it as explained below.

 #### Runner Scripts
 After the project is cloned or downloaded from from github, one will find the following `run.*` scripts helpful to compile and start the application: